-In 2022, the syndicate continued to maintain and grow a well-diversified portfolio helped by rate increases across numerous classes.
-Despite certain natural catastrophe, the year of account is projected to close with a positive return on capacity.
+In 2023, the syndicate continued to maintain and grow a well-diversified portfolio helped by rate increases across numerous classes.
+With limited natural catastrophe exposure so far, the year of account (YOA) is projected to close with a positive return on capacity.